 What is longevity medicine?

-What tests are commonly used in longevity medicine?
+What tests are used?

-Why does chronic disease often develop without symptoms?
+Why does disease develop silently?

-What is the goal of preventive longevity medicine?
+What is the goal?